← Back to blog

 The Bad:

-Verdict: The best choice for 95% of Mac professionals in 2026.
+Verdict: The obvious choice for 95% of Mac professionals.

 Ready to Experience the Future of Dictation?

-Download LumeVoice and see how it feels to have an "Agentic" voice engine that actually understands how you work.
+Download LumeVoice and get an AI voice engine that actually understands how you work.

 Get LumeVoice for Free →